-SCORING CRITERIA MAX POINTS DIGESTER PROJECT PLAN AND LONG-TERM VIABILITY 20 Addressed all requirements of the feasibility section and Work Pla ın including, but not limited to: a.
-Provided details of the technology (or technologies) to b employed in digester facility and for subsequent utilization captured methane, including but not limited to PPA agreement place, or steps needed or taken to achieve PPA and plan for RN pipeline injection or other details of utilization of captured methanole.
-Provide tonnes of material digested and details of materials other than dairy manure if included in the project. c.
-Technologies affiliated with the digester and biogas cleanup have /e a track record of success and are commercially available. d.
-Documentation that demonstrates control of the dairy site provide ed (if applicable). e.
-Guarantees that an adequate amount of feedstock will be е provided to make the project feasible through a signed contrac :t, letter of intent, or other documentation which showed th ne feedstock will be available by the time the project is operational. f.
-Specific list of all tasks needed to complete the project using the ie Work Plan template provided. g.
-Detailed Work Plan clearly and concisely described the tasks an activities required to achieve the goals/objectives in the propose a project narrative. h.
-Included major work items (including but not limited to permitting) site planning, engineering, construction, equipment, field supervision, health and safety requirements, testing, and bonds) i.
-Reasonable estimate of projected timeline for the project to b e l operating at full capacity included. j.
-Demonstrated that all tasks are logical and achievable within th ne grant term, and with available resources.
-Identified measurab le targets that must be met to accomplish the project within the grai nt timeline, with specific dates for each target. k.
-Included an evaluation component to measure the success of the project and to determine whether the goals/objectives were e
+scoi RING CRITERIA MAX POINTS DIGESTER PROJECT PLAN AND LONG-TERM VIABILITY 20 Addrincluda.
+Page 15. essed all requirements of the feasibility section and Work Planding, but not limited to: rovided details of the technology (or technologies) to be imployed in digester facility and for subsequent utilization of aptured methane, including but not limited to PPA agreement in lace, or steps needed or taken to achieve PPA and plan for RNG ipeline injection or other details of utilization of captured methane.
+To rovide tonnes of material digested and details of materials other man dairy manure if included in the project.
+The echnologies affiliated with the digester and biogas cleanup have a track record of success and are commercially available.
+The occumentation that demonstrates control of the dairy site provided of applicable).
+The project that an adequate amount of feedstock will be a rovided to make the project feasible through a signed contract, after of intent, or other documentation which showed the deedstock will be available by the time the project is operational.
+The project is of all tasks needed to complete the project using the Work Plan template provided. р retailed Work Plan clearly and concisely described the tasks and ctivities required to achieve the goals/objectives in the proposed roject narrative.
+Included major work items (including but not limited to permitting, si sı te planning, engineering, construction, equipment, field upervision, health and safety requirements, testing, and bonds) easonable estimate of projected timeline for the project to be perating at full capacity included. g to remonstrated that all tasks are logical and achievable within the rant term, and with available resources.
+Identified measurable argets that must be met to accomplish the project within the grant meline, with specific dates for each target.
+Included an evaluation component to measure the success of the project and to determine whether the goals/objectives were accomplished and build in measurable milestones and a timeline to complete the evaluation before the grant term expires.
+Evaluation plan consistent with the work plan.

-- accomplished and build in measurable milestones and a timeline to complete the evaluation before the grant term expires.
-Evaluation plan consistent with the work plan. - I. Long-term operations and maintenance plan included. - m.
+- I. Long-term operations and maintenance plan included. - m.
 Demonstrated that the applicant (including its contractors) and cooperating organizations have sufficient staff resources, technical expertise, and experience to successfully complete the proposed project.
 Provided resumes of key project personnel and contractors. - n.
-For defunct digester project, included additional details of the defunct digester including but not limited to funding source(s), reason(s) for non-function, and current method of methane destruction or management.
+For defunct digester project, included additional details of the defunct digester including but not limited to funding source(s), reason(s) for non-function, and current method of methane destruction or management. - o.
+For past AMMP projects, clearly described the implemented AMMP project baseline in the DDRDP Benefits Calculator Tool template reflecting the existing AMMP project, and how installing a digester would further reduce methane emissions on the dairy and create additional benefits.
+Additionally, explained how the proposed project will not replace or discontinue the use of the AMMP practice or equipment.